The Ready Set: 2010–11: I'm Alive, I'm Dreaming and Feel Good Now

 In September 2010, the Ready Set was named MTV Push Artist of the Week.
 In November 2010, Witzigreuter was a part of the Punk Goes Pop Volume 03. compilation album performing the track, "Airplanes".
-On November 26, 2010, he released a Christmas EP, Regifted and the song "Wishlist" peaked at number 32 on the Holiday Digital Song Sales chart.
+On November 24, the Ready Set released a Christmas song titled "Wishlist", which peaked at number 32 on the Holiday Digital Song Sales chart.
+On November 26, he released a Christmas EP, Regifted.
+The three-track EP features "Wishlist", a cover of Paul McCartney's "Wonderful Christmastime" and an acoustic version of "More Than Alive".
 In February 2011, he embarked on his first headlining tour called, "The Glamour Kills Tour" with supporting acts from Allstar Weekend, We Are the In Crowd and The Downtown Fiction.
+The tour concluded on April 9, in Witzigreuter's hometown.
+He also performed at the South By Southwest Music Festival in March, along with Enter Shikari, the Downtown Fiction, among many more.

 On March 1, 2011, the Ready Set released "Young Forever" from his upcoming EP.
 The song peaked at number 39 on the US Mainstream Top 40 and at number five on the US Bubbling Under Hot 100 chart.
 He released the EP's second single, "Hollywood Dream" on August 19.
 "Killer" was released as the third single for streaming via his website on September 27.
 On October 7, the Ready Set released his EP, Feel Good Now which was produced by Ian Kirkpatrick.
 The EP peaked at number 179 on the Billboard 200.
+He joined All Time Low on a fall tour from October to November 2011, along with He Is We and Paradise Fears.
+In December, the Ready Set performed a few acoustic holiday shows with Breathe Electric, Plug in Stereo, and Weatherstar.

 In an interview with Alternative Press, Witzigreuter stated that he had plans to re-release Tantrum Castle, however, those plans appear to be scrapped.
 In January 2012, Witzigreuter was featured in an episode of Disney Channel's So Random!.
 He joined A Rocket to the Moon, Forever the Sickest Kids and the Summer Set for a Philippines tour in February.
 He also toured in Australia and South America in March, in support of the EP.
 In the spring of 2012, the Ready Set and Breathe Carolina co-headlined the Blackout Forever Tour with support from Ashland High.